OpenPodcar/OpenPodcar/README.md

 		- check "**Invert motor direct**"
 		- in the "**Forward column**", set "**Max. current (A)**" to "**0**"
 		- keep all other parameters to default values
-		- Final settings should like here:
+		- Final settings should like in the figure below:

 	<p align="center">
 	<img src="./docs/software/pololu_motor.png" alt="Pololu Motor tab" width="350"/>
 	</p>

 	- Go to "**Error**" tab:
-		- you should see a window (cf. photo below) similar to this with some red flags on
+		- you should see a window similar to the figure below with some red flags on
 		- set "**No power**", "**Motor driver error**", "**Feedback disconnected**" and "**Max. current exceeded**" to "**Enabled and latched**"
 		- click on "**Clear**" and "**Reset**"